nam-drun/sneak_peek_on_my_current_paper/gen_models/Diffusion/EDM-ODE ablation test - low sampling steps/README.md

 I test on reverse time ODE just to illustrate its robustness.
 I had done the same ablation test on reverse time SDE and it's the same result.
-This illustrates that Diffusion with reverse time ODE is just as robust
+This illustrates that Diffusion with reverse time ODE is just as robust.
+More importantly, it shows that if you want to really fix Diffusion, focus on its loss function, rather than the sampling